dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 ## Insurgent

 The large armored truck.
 There are two versions: the regular Insurgent and the Insurgent Pick-Up.
 The second version comes with a roof-mounted minigun.
 They are unlocked upon completion of the Humane Labs Raid.

+The Insurgent Pick-Up is a Pegasus vehicle, whereas the regular Insurgent is a personal vehicle.